msp-strath/MSPweb/people.md

 [Dr Jérémy Ledent](https://www.irif.fr/~ledent/)

-:   who worked as an RA on Neil Ghani's project Compisitional Game Theory
+:   who worked as an RA on Neil Ghani's project Compositional Game Theory
     and is also interested in concurrency, topology, and epistemic logic.

 Craig Roy